bobthecat/ngs_practical/readme.md

 > A peak is associated to a gene by looking at his position compared to the Transcription Start Site (TSS) of the neighbouring genes.
 A peak can be associated to more than one gene.

-The instruction how to use the R package are describe in the help of the `ChIPpeakAnno` package and the commands used to generate the gene list of today are in the `bed2gene.r` and `library.r` files in the gitHub repository.
+The instruction how to use the R package are describe in the help of the `ChIPpeakAnno` package and the commands used to generate the gene list of today are in the `bed2gene.r` and `library.r` files in this gitHub repository.

 Briefly, the bed files are loaded in R and genomic regions compared to the TSS list for the mouse genome and associated to one or more gene.
-The rest of the work consist in annotating the gene with NCBI Entrez gene symbol.
+The rest of the work consist in annotating the gene with NCBI Entrez gene symbols.

 We extracted the list of gene symbol from the comma separated file using a little unix magic formula: